 Being the custodial parent of a child will not in itself guarantee that you will receive child support.
 A number of other legal and practical issues must be considered.
 These include:

 Child support can help ensure that your child receives important care and services.
 Determining eligibility and the amount of child support can be a complicated task.
-If you need help determining your eligibility, you can have a free consultation with a family law attorney with experience handling child support cases.
+If you need help determining your eligibility, you may want to speak with a local family law attorney experienced in handling child support cases.